WWF-International/wwf-uk-css-style-guide/readme.md

 Comments within the code should be easily visible, but not create muddle.
 With this in mind, these are the following rules for commenting within CSS.

+For consistancy, the CSS style comments - `/* */` - are always used, even when using preprocessors.

-**To do lists and noticed bugs that aren't yet fixed are incredible useful comments** - especially when using a repository such as git or svn.
+**To do lists and noticed bugs that aren't yet fixed are incredible useful comments** - especially when using a repository such as Git or SVN.
 Please make notes within the code to help the rest of the organisation keep up with you.

-For consistanct, the CSS style comments - `/* */` - are used.
+As with JavaScript, use the prefixes `/* FIXME */` and `/* TODO */` where appropriate.

 At the top of the style.css (see *File structure*), this description should go as a minimum.
 Note the exclamation mark, which (should) preserve the comment after minification.